Classic Holiday Turkey (and Herb Brine)

 For everyone’s sake and you probably want it to be as hassle free as possible so that you can enjoy the holiday, drinking a glass (or two) of wine, and taking in all the crazy as you think to yourself, “we should all get together more often.”
 Just remember those warm cozy feelings when you wine-buzz fades and you realize your house is a mess and the dish pile never ends…

-That introduction is just want THIS turkey needed.
-This turkey is, I promise, the easiest way to accomplish all of your goals, even the glass of wine (or something stronger).
-This turkey is has hassle-free as you get for a homemade bird.
-It does take two days of planning, but it’s worth it.
+This is, I promise, the easiest hassle-free way to accomplish all of your goals, even the glass of wine (or something stronger).

 Holiday Turkey Planning –

-A few days before: Make sure there is enough space in your refrigerator for your turkey.
+A few days before: Make sure there is enough space in your refrigerator for your bird.
 He will need to rest there for a couple of days.
-Also, make sure if your turkey was frozen, that he is not anymore – follow the directions on the package on how to safely defrost your bird or buy one that is not frozen (that’s what I do, to keep things simple).
+Make sure to follow the package to safely defrost or to save a step, buy fresh.
+Note: You can start your brining process while your turkey is still semi-frozen – brine and defrost at the same time – easy peasy.

-18-24 hours before Roasting: BRINE YOUR TURKEY: Brining is important to do for your holiday bird.
+18-24 hours before Roasting: BRINE YOUR TURKEY: Very important step!
 Brining is a simple salt solution that will season, tenderize and provide additional juiciness to your meat – accomplishing your goals we set out to achieve – perfectly browned, juicy and done.

 Holiday Turkey Brine